GabrielPrzybysz/GabrielPrzybysz/README.md

 ## Hello, World.

  🌍 I am from: Rio Grande do Sul, Brazil
-<br>🔭 I'm currently working on Looney Tunes™ World of Mayhem at Aquiris Game Studio
+<br>🔭 I'm currently working on Looney Tunes™ World of Mayhem at Epic Games Brasil

 :rage1:	 Backend Programmer. <br> :rage2: Passionate about math, infosec and programming.